-Real-time analytics perform processing on data ingested via a feed, analyzing each individual message as it is received.
+Real-time analytics perform processing on data ingested via a feed, analyzing each message as it is received.
 Real-time analytics are used especially for transforming data, geofencing, and incident detection.
 Analytics conclude with one or more outputs such as storing data in a feature layer or sending an email alert.

 Examples of real-time analysis

-- As an emergency operations manager, you can track and archive the current locations of your field crews in real-time, send alerts if crew is inside a restricted zone, and calculate the distance of the field crews from their assigned base of operations.
+- As an emergency operations manager, you track and archive the current locations of your field crews in real-time, send alerts if crew is inside a restricted zone, and calculate the distance of the field crews from their assigned base of operations.

-- As an environmental scientist managing a large number of sensors, you can archive observations for later processing in a big data analytic.
+- As an environmental scientist managing a large number of sensors, you archive observations for later processing in a big data analytic.